zimfw/completion/README.md

 Enables and configures smart and extensive tab completion.

-Additional completion definitions are available in the [zsh-completions][zsh-completions] module.
+Additional completion definitions are available in the [zsh-completions] module.
 This module must be sourced *after* it.

 Settings